On the Capacity of Channels with Timing Synchronization Errors: Channels with Deletions or Replications

-Since, with i.u.d. inputs, $\msf{P}(X_{[m + i - 1]} = x_{[m + i - 1]} | Z_i = -m) = 2^{-(m + i - 1)}$ and
+Since, with i.u.d. inputs, $\msf{P}(X_{[m + i - 1]} = x_{[m + i - 1]} \mid Z_i = -m) = 2^{-(m + i - 1)}$ and

-we have that $H(Z_1 | Z_i = -m, \mcl{X}, \mcl{Y}) = \mathfrak{H}^{(i)}_m$ as in Equation \eqref{eq_him}.
+we have that $H(Z_1 \mid Z_i = -m, \mcl{X}, \mcl{Y}) = \mathfrak{H}^{(i)}_m$ as in Equation \eqref{eq_him}.
 By noting that

-from Equation \eqref{eq_ztp} (with $\p{d} = p, \p{r} = 0, \p{t} = 1 - p$), we have the desired result. \end{IEEEproof} Although evaluating $\mathfrak{H}^{(i)}_m$ in general is hard since we are required to count subsequence weights of sequences, we can evaluate it in two specific cases: for every $m$ when $i = 2$ (when all but a single bit are deleted) and for all $i$ when $m = 1$ (when only a single bit is deleted).
+from Equation \eqref{eq_ztp} (with $\p{d} = p, \p{r} = 0, \p{t} = 1 - p$), we have the desired result. \end{IEEEproof} The subsequence weights in the expression for $\mathsf{H}$ can be easily evaluated through recursive counting techniques (See \cite{mit_09_prs_delchn} for a brief summary).
+The difficulty in evaluating $\mathfrak{H}^{(i)}_m$ is the exponential number of terms in the summation, which is computationally prohibitive for $i + m \geq 16$.
+However, we can evaluate it in two specific cases: for every $m$ when $i = 2$ (when all but a single bit are deleted) and for all $i$ when $m = 1$ (when only a single bit is deleted).
 We examine these two cases in detail in Appendix \ref{ssec_i2}, \ref{ssec_m1} and state the results here.

 \begin{cor}[Lower bound for $C^\mathrm{iud}_\mathrm{BDC}$] For the BDC,

 \end{cor} \begin{cor}[Small deletion probability SIR] For the BDC,